laurendudu/energy-consumption-data-generators/README.md

 * ### Creation of the Daily Dataset
 * ### Creation of the Hourly Dataset

 In this Jupyter Notebook, you will find all the steps we did to obtain the two datasets.
+Indeed, since we had at the beginning a dataset of the CO2 consumption produced per minutes in different sections of the buildings.

 ### SARIMA Model : Data Analysis and Prediction